GuidesUsing the Brainstorm Tool

 Now let's look at how to actually get your ideas onto the board.
 The note capture process is designed to be fast and fluid so nothing interrupts your train of thought:

-2. Keep it Concise This central box is where you type your idea.
+2. Keep it concise.
+This central box is where you type your idea.
 To encourage punchy, easily scannable thoughts, you are limited to entering up to 50 characters on a single line.

-3. Saving and Submitting to the Inbox Once your idea is typed out, you have a few different ways to submit it to your Inbox column, depending on your workflow:
+3. Saving and Submitting to the Inbox Once your idea is typed out, you have a few different ways to submit it to your inbox column, depending on your workflow:

-The Enter Key (Rapid Fire): Pressing the Enter key will save your note to the Inbox and immediately open a fresh, empty entry box.
+• The Enter Key (Rapid Fire): Pressing the Enter key will save your note to the inbox and immediately open a fresh, empty entry box.
 This is the best method for rapid-fire brainstorming when you want to dump a quick succession of ideas out of your head.

-The Save Button: Clicking either of the Save buttons at the bottom of the box will send the note to the Inbox and then close the entry screen, returning you to the board.
+• The Save Button: Clicking either of the Save buttons at the bottom of the box will send the note to the Inbox and then close the entry screen, returning you to the board.

-The Tab Key: Alternatively, pressing the Tab key on your keyboard will also create the new note in the Inbox and close the entry box.
+• The Tab Key: Alternatively, pressing the Tab key on your keyboard will also create the new note in the inbox and close the entry box.

-Optional Structure: Labeling Your Colors
+Optional Structure: Labeling Your Colours

 Wait, doesn't this break the rule of "no upfront ordering"?******************************** Yes, it does!
 But this feature is completely******************************optional********************************.
 It is simply a tool available to augment your brainstorming feature only when you genuinely need it.
 The labelling system is solely designed to assist you in identifying the source of your ideas when the information is essential.